Healthy Benefits of Walnuts & How They Help in Weight Loss

 4. Help the male reproductive system

-While the wonder nut is a miracle for all of us in several ways, there are also many surprising walnut benefits for men.
-A study suggests that eating these nuts daily can improve sperm health.
+While the walnuts are a miracle for all of us in several ways, there are also many surprising benefits of it for men.
+A study suggests that eating walnuts daily can improve sperm health.